 The pilot included Monk being called in on two unrelated cases (a stabbing in a staged burglary and a shooting that was an attempted assassination), in fact by two different police jurisdictions, only to later discover that the same man committed both murders.

 In "Mr. Monk and the Buried Treasure," this is the case, with Monk and Natalie accompanying Dr. Kroger's son and his pals into the hills following a supposed treasure map, which is actually tied to a bank robbery that Stottlemeyer and Disher are investigating.
-The Two Lines, No Waiting trope is clearly present, since in the first half, Stottlemeyer's and Monk's investigations are intercut, though we the audience are aware from the beginning that the two cases are connected.
+In the first half, Stottlemeyer's and Monk's investigations are intercut, though we the audience are aware from the beginning that the two cases are connected.